PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/mqtt-connectivity.md

 Status of actors are shown in this topic:

 ```
-cbpi/actor/QD7WjbFHWyGKMCCFai4uSW
+cbpi/actorupdate/QD7WjbFHWyGKMCCFai4uSW
 ```

-Wehre the payload shows the current status of the actor:
+Also here, each actor has it's own topic where only the actor id is different.
+The payload shows the current status of the actor:

 ```
 {